cybernetics/jk-db/README.md

 # JK-DB API
-Light JDBC API for simplifying database driven development with Java.
+Light Java database API for simplifying database driven development with Java.
 It is straight forward approach with minimal required configurations and environment preparation.

+## Features:
+1. Plain JDBC support
+2. ORM support based on JPA standards with hibernate as implementation.
+3. Support for web and desktop
+4. Unified configurations for JDBC and ORM through unified simple config file
+5. straight forward API

 ## Usage :
 1- Create new maven project.